Breaking the Reversal Curse in Autoregressive Language Models via Identity Bridge: Experiments

 \subsection{Real Large Language Model Experiments}

 In this part, we consider two real-world reversal tasks, ``Husband-wife'' and ``Parent-Child''.
 In each task, the entity names are drawn from real-life names, and we randomly associate them to form $100$ reversal pairs.
 We fine-tune a Llama-3.2-1B-Instruct model to solve these tasks.
+Each experiment is run on three random seeds.

-The training dataset and test dataset contain prompts in the following format, where we take the ``Husband-wife'' task for an example.
+The training dataset and test dataset contain prompts in the following (the same as in~\cref{prop:relation_OCR} and~\cref{fig:illus_ocr}), where we take the ``Husband-wife'' task for an example.